The Public

 resignation.
 Why put your own

 son through this?
-More of a ploy
+More of a

-to gain sympathy, leniency, if not
+ploy to gain sympathy,

-As a former prosecutor, I can tell
+As a former prosecutor, I can

-you that when I saw a defendant
+tell you that when I saw a

-express genuine remorse, I felt
+defendant express genuine

-that half my job was done.
-In
+remorse, I felt that half my job

-order to get a person to change,
+was done.
+In order to get a

-they have to understand and
+to understand and admit they

-admit they did something wrong.
+did something wrong.
+But that

-But that is only half.
-The second
+is only half.
+The second half is

-half is to determine the
+to determine the appropriate

-appropriate punishment for the
+punishment for the offense.
+It

-offense.
-It was my instinct to cut
+was my instinct to cut

 someone a break once they

 admitted they were wrong.
-But

-not if I felt the admission came at
+But not if I felt the admission

-a time, or in a manner designed
+came at a time, or in a

-to manipulate my sympathy.
+manipulate my sympathy.
 And

 that is precisely how Nifong’s